Subscribe!

 breezehead

 Before coming to VINE Sanctuary, emus Tiki and Breeze spent several years sharing a small pen with another emu, never having the opportunity to exercise their legs or break the monotony by ranging freely.
 One day, their female companion escaped and became locally famous before dying while being recaptured.
-The retired dairyman who had . . . → Read More: Meet Tiki and Breeze
+The retired dairyman who had bought . . . → Read More: Meet Tiki and Breeze

 The Latest Craze: Crowboarding

 For once, the world wide web brings us some non-intrusive, non-exploitative evidence of avian capabilities: Here’s a video of a crow playing on a rooftop, using a circular object as a sled.
 Tool use has been widely documented among crows, who often both express and develop their intelligence in play.
-But it’s rare to . . . → Read More: The Latest Craze: Crowboarding
+But it’s rare to have . . . → Read More: The Latest Craze: Crowboarding

 Bye Bye Blackbirds